pagopa-archive/io-handbook/development-workflow.md

 1. When re-assigning a story, make sure that the story description contains the latest information.
 The story description should be the **single source of truth**.
 1. Do not close a story until it is **done**.
 1. When closing a story leave a comment explaining why you are closing it.
+1. If a fix/implementation gets merged to master, add a comment with the expected release version(s) that will include it.

 #### Stories Guidelines